kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 The first downside is that version 2's search results page displays more ads and branding when compared to the search results page in version 1.

-The second downside is this version needs JavaScript to return search results whereas version one did not.
+The second downside is this version needs JavaScript to return search results whereas version 1 did not.
 If you do a search using this search results box while JavaScript is *disabled*, you're taken to page that says the results can only be viewed unless JavaScript is *enabled*.
 The page also contains link that takes you a search results page that doesn't depend on on JavaScript and I guess that's good, but it ads another click to the end-user experience...I didn't want to include that on my site.

 ### 3. CSE Code That Google Recommends
 {% prism markup %}